luizrosalba/OO/Readme.md

 - When an application requires objects which are expensive to create.
 Eg: there is a need of opening too many connections for the database then it takes too longer to create a new one and the database server will be overloaded.
 - When there are several clients who need the same resource at different times.

+## 2) Structural Pattern

+### Adapter

+An Adapter Pattern says that just "converts the interface of a class into another interface that a client wants".

+In other words, to provide the interface according to client requirement while using the services of a class with a different interface.

+The Adapter Pattern is also known as Wrapper.

+Advantage of Adapter Pattern

+- It allows two or more previously incompatible objects to interact.
+- It allows reusability of existing functionality.

+Usage of Adapter pattern:

+It is used:

+- When an object needs to utilize an existing class with an incompatible interface.
+- When you want to create a reusable class that cooperates with classes which don't have compatible interfaces.

 ### Decorator